-Tuition is available at Workshops to help pupils with
+Specialist tuition is available at our Centres (which we call “Workshops”) to help pupils with

 - Study Skills.